 What Is the Purpose of Alternative Minimum Tax?

-AMT is intended to stop people from using tax benefits to avoid paying their fair share of taxes.
+AMT is intended to stop people from using tax benefits to avoid paying a minimum amount of tax.

 How to Calculate Alternative Minimum Tax

 People can use tax software that automatically calculates the AMT or complete IRS Form 6251 to determine whether they owe it.
 This form helps tax filers evaluate whether their itemized deductions go over an overall IRS cap by taking into account medical costs, house mortgage interest, and a number of other supplemental deductions.
 Claiming itemized deductions may be more beneficial in avoiding paying AMT even if the deductions are lower than the standard deduction.